reminder-bot/bot/README.md

 ```
 DISCORD_TOKEN="auth token as above"
-SQL_URL="mysql://user:passwd@localhost/reminders"
+DATABASE_URL="mysql://user:passwd@localhost/reminders"
 INTERVAL=15
-THREADS=1
 ```
 N: You can change `INTERVAL` to be higher for less CPU usage or lower for reminders that are more on time.
 Any value less than 15 is fairly excessive; the live bot uses 5.
+Interval is the number of seconds between checking for reminders.

-Modifying the `THREADS` value is NOT recommended.
+N: **ON OLDER VERSIONS ONLY** Modifying the `THREADS` value is NOT recommended.
 This increases the amount of threads used for sending reminders.
 If you're sending many reminders in a single interval, increase this value.
 The live bot uses 1.
+New versions only run on one thread with asynchronous capability provided by Tokio and Reqwest

 * Run the release binary in `./target/release` alongside the python file.